bahim22/work/Docs2/AplusDoc.md

 - 2 types of communication protocols:
   - binary utilizes all values of a byte; intended for machine reading; more terse and faster
   - text-based/plain text - only uses values corresponding to human-readable characters in ASCII encoding
-- `SDN`: software-defined networking sets up the network through the cloud and uses virutalization to replace functionality of the router in a network
+- `SDN`: software-defined networking sets up the network through the cloud and uses virtualization to replace functionality of the router in a network
 - `Cable Modem`: device that connects to a cable line for connectivity
   - newer versions don't modulate/demodulate analog signals, but are still called modems.
 - `ONT`: optical network terminal - modem that provides connectivity by using a fiber-optic line